 Pocket Microscope

-A pocket microscope is exactly what it sounds like—a portable microscope that fits into your pocket to take along anywhere you go!
+A pocket microscope (field microscope) is exactly what it sounds like—a portable microscope that fits into your pocket to take along anywhere you go!
+(It’s a super fun handheld microscope with a child-friendly design!)

-They generally take a battery (like a AA) to power the LED light source.
+They generally take a battery (like a AA batteries) to power the LED light source for a low magnification using the visible light.

 Pocket microscopes are inexpensive, but not built to be super durable, long-lasting microscopes.